agr505/MovieRevenuePredictionMachineLearningProject/README.md

 We can see that for feature selection input, there is bigger error in prediction for bigger test revenues.
 The predicted revenue plot does have a similar shape to the actual revenue, this showing that the prediction values are trying to follow the actual values.
 However, the predicted value is not able to keep up with the increase of the actual revenue.
 This may be because there is a smaller % of actual revenues that are bigger.
 This may be corrected by having a bigger dataset to train on than only having 3376 samples.

 It isn't clear completely why feature selection performs better than PCA, but one factor may be that there are some features such as a particular actor name, with values only binary 1 or 0 indicating whether the actor is in the movie.
-So maybe PCA doesn't work as well on binary value features, and there is conflicting opinion on this online in the ML community.
+So maybe PCA doesn't work as well on binary value features, and there is conflicting opinion on why this is the case in the community.
 Maybe in the future, we will look into other methods of encoding the feature of actors into numerical data.
 One potential example is having one feature for all actors, and just encoding the actors into a numerical value from 0 to the # of actors.

 What is interesting is that the PCA data with normalization performed worse than the PCA without normalization.
 It is counterintuitive because the goal of PCA is to identify the axis with the most variance, and this goal may be impeded when one feature has much bigger values than other features (in our case, the feature is budget).
 However, the non-normalized PCA might have performed better because the data captures the budget mainly in the first principal component.
 We see from our correlation graphs and other literature [1] that budget is one of the leading indicators to predicting movie revenue, so it makes sense that when using PCA data without normalization, it will perform better than pca with normalization.
-Also, some features being binary might also affect the normalization of the data.
-Also, the PCA normalization data that captured 99% variance had 2965 size, which is a huge amount of features relative to the 3376 data points, and thus might have led to more innacurate results than the PCA without scaling that had only 20 components.

 # 6. Classification Models ()

-### Binning of Y Revenue values
+### Binning of Y values

 ### SVM
 <p align="center">